open-formulieren/open-forms/docs/developers/extensions.rst

    connect).
 Keycloak returns a token in the payload along with the BSN/KvK/Pseudo ID.

-   * The authentication plugins in Open Forms extract the user information from the payload and add it to the session under the :class:`openforms.authentication.constants.FORM_AUTH_SESSION_KEY` key.
+   * The authentication plugins in Open Forms extract the user information from the payload and add it to the session under the :const:`openforms.authentication.constants.FORM_AUTH_SESSION_KEY` key.
-   * The :class:`AuthenticationReturnView` of the authentication plugins fires a signal to notify that the authentication was successful if the :class:`openforms.authentication.constants.FORM_AUTH_SESSION_KEY` key is present in the session.
+   * The :class:`AuthenticationReturnView` of the authentication plugins fires a signal to notify that the authentication was successful if the :const:`openforms.authentication.constants.FORM_AUTH_SESSION_KEY` key is present in the session.
    * The ``open-forms-ext-token-exchange`` extension receives the signal and extracts the Keycloak token from the request.
-     This token is saved in thread local memory.
+     This token is kept in application memory for later access (and never persisted to disk to avoid leaking credentials _if_ the application were to be compromised).

 #.
 The submission is started and Open Forms requests prefill data from Haal Centraal: